deploymentking/efk/README.md

 ## Quick & Easy Startup

-`docker-compose up` :smile:
+`docker-compose -f docker-compose.yml -f logsource/docker-compose.yml -p efk up` :smile:

+### OSS Setup
+You can then access Kibana on [http://localhost:5601](http://localhost:5601)

+### Default Setup
-You can then access Kibana on [http://localhost:80](http://localhost:80) and login with the default username & password.
+You can then access Kibana on [http://localhost:8080](http://localhost:8080) and login with the default username & password.